 1. Lenders are more stringent.

-Loans for investment properties are inherently more risky for lenders than standard, owner-occupied mortgages.
-The probability of late payments and default on rental property loans are higher.
+Loans for investment properties are inherently riskier for lenders than standard, owner-occupied mortgages.
+The probability of late payments and default on rental property loans is higher.
 When money gets tight, real estate investment loans usually aren’t at the top of someone’s priority list.

 Imagine the following scenario.
 You’re a homeowner, and you owe the bank a mortgage on your primary residence.
 You also own a rental home, and you owe a mortgage on that property as well.

 Now, imagine something changes in your financial picture.
 Your income decreases and your tenant stops making his rent payments on time.
 All of a sudden, you can’t afford to make the mortgage payments on both your primary residence and your rental property.
 So which mortgage do you choose to keep current?
 Many people will choose their primary residence.

 Because of the increased risk involved with investment property loans, lenders may require you to jump through more hoops before they approve your mortgage application.
 For example, you might need: